 Simit is an important part of daily life in Istanbul.
 You can see many people having breakfast with simit on the streets of Istanbul and on the city’s nostalgic ferries.
 By the way, Turkish tea goes really well with simit.
 Most street bagel vendors put cheese inside the bagel, and it’s a yummy duo.
 If you like dessert, you can order your bagel mixed with Nutella.

 It’s possible to come across a famous bagel shop at any neighborhood in Istanbul.
-Some of the famous bagel shops in Istanbul are Tarihi Karakoy Galata Simitcisi in Karakoy, Tarihi Harbiye Firini in Sisli, Tarihi Bogazkesen Firini in Beyoglu, and Cigdem Pastanesi in Sultanahmet.
-These districts where old simit bakeries are located are also the best places to stay in Istanbul.
+Some of the famous bagel shops in Istanbul are Tarihi Karakoy Galata Simitcisi in Karakoy, Tarihi Harbiye Firini in Sisli, Tarihi Bogazkesen Firini in Cihangir, and Cigdem Pastanesi in Sultanahmet.

 6. Kofte Ekmek